Hecke Algebra Correspondences for the metaplectic group: Hecke algebra isomorphisms

 then the Plancherel measures on $H_\psi^-$ and $H^-$ coincide. \end{Thm}

 \begin{proof} This proof is similar to the proof of Theorem \ref{T:isomorphism1}.
 We investigate the structure of some 2-dimensional Hecke subalgebras in order to see that $H_\psi^-$ is supported exactly on $\Jt \Omega'_a \Jt$.
-For $i = 1, \dots, n$, we define $\Jt_i$ to be the group generated by $\Jt$ and $\Jt s'_i \Jt$.
+For $1 \le i \le n$, we define $\Jt_i$ to be the group generated by $\Jt$ and $\Jt s'_i \Jt$; in particular, $\Jt_i$ is the full inverse image of

+The group $J$ corresponds to the facet of the fundamental chamber with vertices $K_1, \dots, K_n$, i.e., the facet that lies in the hyperplane $P_0$.
+The conjugate $s'_i J (s'_i)^{-1}$ corresponds to a facet in the same hyperplane.
+The figure on the left depicts the apartment in rank 2; the figure on the right depicts the hyperplane $P_0$ in the rank 3 case.

 If $i \neq 1$, then $\Jt_i = \Jt \cup \Jt s_i \Jt$, hence $[\Jt_i : \Jt] = q + 1$; for the case $i = 1$, we note that $\Jt_1$ is the union of those $\It w \It$ for which $w$ is in the group generated by $s_0$ and $s_1$, hence